 These days, there is not much difference in the traditions for first and second marriages.
 In most cases, traditional wedding gift etiquette applies.
 If you receive an invitation, it’s customary to send a gift, whether or not you can attend the wedding.
 And the amount you spend depends entirely on your budget and the closeness of your relationship with the couple.
 My article, “How Much Should You Spend on a Wedding Gift,” addresses this question in depth.

 However, one traditional etiquette rule uniquely applies to gifts for a second wedding.
 Those invited to the first wedding who have given a gift are not expected to gift again for the second wedding.
 However, those close to the couple usually want to give a wedding present regardless.

-It’s often hard to know what to buy for a more established couple.
-Knowing that friends and family will want to send a gift to celebrate the occasion, many couples getting remarried are now creating gift registries to help guests know what they need or prefer.
+Deciding what to buy for a more established couple is often tricky.
+Knowing that friends and family will want to send a gift to celebrate the occasion, many encore couples are now creating gift registries to help guests understand what they need or prefer.
 You can search by name on RegistryFinder.com to find out if they have created a wedding registry.

-Some couples that have been married before and are of a more mature age will make it known that they do not want gifts, so you can and should follow those wishes.
+Some couples that have been married before and are of a more mature age will make it known that they do not want gifts.
+If that is the case, you can and should follow those wishes.

 If you have questions or comments about this post or gift giving, bridal shower, baby shower, or wedding etiquette, please comment below or email [email protected].